DanielScholzde/StateMachine/README.md

 - state machine is non-blocking
 - whole definition of states and transitions are done via well known Kotlin Coroutines code (class with suspend methods) with full IDE support
-- execution can be limited to a single thread to prevent stale or inconsistent data (Coroutines feature; in most cases no 'volatile' and/or synchronization is needed)
-- tiny implementation, only about 200 lines of code
+- tiny implementation, only about 300 lines of code

 For basic usage see simple example [StateMachine1](src/jvmTest/kotlin/scenario1/StateMachine1.kt) and [StateMachine1 test](src/jvmTest/kotlin/scenario1/StateMachine1Test.kt).